SixArm/mast-cell-help/topics/alternative-therapies/index.md

 * **Dietary changes**: A [low-histamine diet](../low-histamine-diet/) reduces histamine-rich foods, such as aged cheeses, fermented foods, and alcohol.

-* **Nutritional supplements**: [Vitamin C](../vitamin-c/) acts as a natural antihistamine and mast cell stabilizer.
+* **Nutritional supplements**: [Vitamin C (ascorbic acid)](../vitamin-c-ascorbic-acid/) acts as a natural antihistamine and mast cell stabilizer.
 [Quercetin](../quercetin/) is a flavonoid that can have anti-inflammatory and mast cell stabilizing properties.

 * **Probiotics**: These can support gut health and balance the microbiome.
 However, the choice of probiotics should be made carefully, as some contain histamine-producing strains.